Pangaea Proxima: Formation

-According to the Pangaea Proxima hypothesis, the Atlantic and Indian Oceans will continue to get wider until new subduction zones bring the continents back together, forming a future Pangaea.
-Most continents and microcontinents are predicted to collide with Eurasia, just as they did when most continents collided with Laurentia.
+According to the Pangaea Proxima hypothesis, the Atlantic and the Indian Oceans will continue to get wider until new subduction zones bring the continents back together and form a future Pangaea.
+Most continents and microcontinents are predicted to collide with Eurasia, just as when most continents collided with Laurentia.

-In the next 50 million years (assuming no new subduction zones come into being before then), North America is predicted to shift west and Eurasia east, and possibly even to the south, bringing Great Britain closer to the North Pole and Siberia southward towards warm, subtropical latitudes.
-Africa is predicted to collide with Europe and Arabia, closing the Mediterranean Sea (thus completely closing the Tethys Ocean (or Neotethys)) and the Red Sea between Sudan and Saudi Arabia while the Persian Gulf will be closed off resulting in Iran to become a landlocked country.
+In the next 50 million years (assuming no new subduction zones come into being before then), North America is predicted to shift west and Eurasia east and possibly even to the south and bring Great Britain closer to the North Pole and Siberia southward towards warm, subtropical latitudes.
+Africa is predicted to collide with Europe and Arabia, closing the Mediterranean Sea (thus completely closing the Tethys Ocean (or Neotethys)) and the Red Sea between Sudan and Saudi Arabia, and the Persian Gulf will be closed off resulting in Iran to become a landlocked country.
 A long mountain range (the Mediterranean Mountain Range) would then extend from Iberia, across Southern Europe and into Asia.
 Some are even predicted to have peaks higher than Mount Everest between Spain, Greece, Italy, and Egypt.
 Similarly, Australia is predicted to beach itself past the doorstep of Southeast Asia, causing islands such as the Philippines and Indonesia to be compressed inland, forming another potential mountain range while Japan will collide with China, Korea, and Russia.
-Meanwhile, Southern and Baja California are predicted to have already collided with Alaska with new mountain ranges formed between the United States and Canada.
+Meanwhile, Southern and Baja California are predicted to have already collided with Alaska, with new mountain ranges formed between the United States and Canada.